220509-web-dev/FoundationProject-Josiah/Project 2/README.md

 ### Suggested Bonus Features
 - Responsive and intuitive UI allowing for optimal study of notecards
-- Users able to filter all cards by keywords
+- Users are able to filter all cards by keywords
 - Sleek and smooth User Experience (UI) such as drag-and-drop ability.
 - Ability for users to share notecards or notecard decks with other users to be added to their own collection
 - Account setting for "light mode" or "dark mode"
 - Admin view of accounts and a validation barrier to registration where accounts can only begin adding cards upon account validation.
-- Admin can delete cards
+- Admin can delete any cards
 - Users can select an option to stop seeing a card
 - Users can rate cards on a sliding scale from 0 to 10 inclusive
 - The probability of a user seeing a card they rated is a function of their ratings of it